 In 1971, at the time when the Biozentrum was founded, the visionary concept of developing an interdisciplinary research facility was unique.
-Today, nearly 50 years later, the success of this interdisciplinary approach to molecular and biomedical research remains evident.
+Today, more than 50 years later, the success of this interdisciplinary approach to molecular and biomedical research remains evident.
 It continues to be the Biozentrum's greatest strength, along with its excellent facilities providing leading technologies and its highly motivated staff.

 The Biozentrum enjoys an excellent reputation for its scientific training, both nationally and internationally.
 Students are integrated into a research environment from the start of their academic career and gain first-hand experience of life as a scientist.
 Being able to link education with research makes the bachelor’s and master’s degree programs at the Biozentrum particularly attractive for many aspiring students.
 PhDs and postdocs, on the other hand, benefit from the Biozentrum’s scientific success and the intensive, individual supervision.